GitHub Kanban MCP server

 • title: Issue title (required)

-• emoji: Emoji to add at the beginning of the title
+• emoji: Emoji to prefix the title

 • body: Issue description